derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 ### Non-Reserved Keywords - Custom

 In the snippet above, there is one non-reserved custom keyword.
 It is `makeBackgroundBlack`.
 There are naturally an infinite amount of custom keywords.
 Remember that the computer doesn't care what the keyword name is when it is custom.
 It just cares that it is unique to a scope while providing a value.
-We could have instead named our `makeBackgroundBlack` function `a` where the snippet would instead be:
+We could have instead named our `makeBackgroundBlack` function `a` resulting in the snippet:

 ```javascript
 function a() {